 Q: Who decides what goes into a graduate student union contract?

 A: We do!
-The scope of contract negotiations are decided by the union members, which can include all Teaching Assistants, Research Assistants, and Graduate Assistant positions.
-An elected Bargaining Committee / Organizing Committee, once a union is certified, will circulate surveys to determine the goals of the members of the union.
+The scope of contract negotiations are decided by the members, which can include all Teaching Assistants, Research Assistants, and Graduate Assistant positions.
+A Bargaining Committee elected by the membership, once a union is certified, will circulate surveys to determine the goals of the members of our union.
 These goals will then be ratified by a vote of union members.